Sylvan Dewing BA, LLM, PGCET, PGCERT

 Mark Stocks BSc, PGCE, ToD, Level 3 BSL

-Assistant Principal for Assessment and Progression
+Assistant Principal for Inclusion and Partnerships

 Mark is a profoundly Deaf Cochlear Implant user.
 He was a residential student at Mary Hare Grammar school for the Deaf where he undertook his secondary education.
 Mark completed his Degree at Bath University in Physics and Physical Electronics.
 Mark started working at the Academy in the 1990’s as a Teaching Assistant before leaving to complete his PGCE at St Lukes in Exeter.
 Before returning to the Academy as a teacher, Mark worked in mainstream, teaching science for 6 years.
 He has been working at the Academy for 14 years now and has a BSL Level 3.
 Mark is married with two boys, and enjoys building Lego with them as well as participating in their wonderfully imaginative games!